 A Design Exercise Work Piece

-Addressing different user needs in the same dashboard
+Addressing different user needs from Executive, Design&Development Lead, Project Manager to Designers and Developer in the dashboard

 1.1 - Requirements analysis